 Study Question 2: How did student performance on the PISA 2012 financial literacy assessment relate to students’ possession of their own bank accounts and prepaid debit cards?

 The second study question examines whether 15-year-old students’ performance on the PISA 2012 financial literacy assessment is related to their possession of personal banking products.
-Generally, the data show that there is a positive relationship between students’ skills and knowledge and their possession of personal banking products.
+Generally, the data show that there is a positive relationship between students’ skills and knowledge and their possession of personal banking products, though note that some countries did not meet reporting standards in all categories.

 In many education systems, 15-year-old students with both a bank account and prepaid debit card or with only a bank account scored higher, on average, on the financial literacy scale than those with neither (see figure 2).
 In Australia, the Belgium-Flemish Community, the Czech Republic, France, Italy, and the United States, students with both types of personal banking products scored higher than those with neither.
 In Australia, the Belgium-Flemish Community, Croatia, France, Israel, Italy, Shanghai-China, Spain, and the United States, students with only a bank account scored higher than those with neither.